SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-07-running-apache-pinot-locally.markdown

 |:-:|
 |<sup>*Figure 9: Pinot Dashboard with all services.*</sup>|<br/><br/>|

 From the dashboard, we can see that there are two controllers, two brokers, two servers, and one tenant.
+The Pinot cluster is now up and running.

 > **Tenant** is a logical grouping of nodes (servers and brokers) with the same Helix tag.
 In our cluster, we have a default tenant called “default tenant.”
 When nodes are created in the cluster, they automatically get added to the default tenant.